crispgm/crispgm.com/README.md

         ),
      );

-> create a markdown file with the name in blog.php array
+> Create a markdown file with the name in blog.php array

     vim doc/foo-bar.md

-add the content and save the file.
+> And add the content and save the file.

-> make
+> Make

     sh make.sh

-> commit to github
+> Commit to github

     git add *
     git commit -m "yourmessage"